nicholasklick/whisk/README.markdown

     either the main repo, or the config repo (if you're using one) has changes that are newer than what is currently deployed.

-  - Put whiskey\_disk in a cron, with staleness checks enabled, and you can do hands-free automated deployments whenever code is pushed to your deployment branch of choice!
+  - Put whisk\_deploy in a cron, with staleness checks enabled, and you can do hands-free automated deployments whenever code is pushed to your deployment branch of choice!